Topological dynamics and the complexity of strong types: Application to bounded, invariant equivalence relations in a countable language

 From the definition of $S$ and $r$, it is clear that $g_E[S] \subseteq Y/E$ and $r[(u\M)_S] \subseteq Y_M$.

 Thus, we have the following commutative diagram of functions considered below.
-More precisely, these are restrictions to some smaller domains of the functions considered in Sections \ref{section: top dyn for aut(C)}, \ref{section: topological lemmas} and also in the above observations, but we do not introduce new names for these restrictions.
+More precisely, these are restrictions to some smaller domains of the functions considered in Sections~\ref{section: top dyn for aut(C)},~\ref{section: topological lemmas} and also in the above observations, but we do not introduce new names for these restrictions.
+The natural function from $Y_M$ to $Y/E$ taking a type in $Y_M$ to the $E$-class of its realization will be denoted by $\rho$.

 Define a relation $E'$ on $(u\M)_S$ by

 and $E''$ on $(u\M)_S/H(u\M)$ as lying in the same left coset modulo $\ker (\bar h_E)$.
 Of course, $j\fcolon(u\M)_S \to (u\M)_S/H(u\M)$ is the quotient map.\\

 \begin{clm} For any $x,y \in (u\M)_S$, $r(x) \Er ^M r(y)$ iff $x\Er 'y$ iff $j(x)\Er ''j(y)$. \end{clm}